• Skip to primary navigation

 • Email

-The National Institutes of Health (NIH)Ā estimates that up toĀ 23.5 million Americans suffer from autoimmune disease.
-Of those sufferers, 75 percent of them are women.
+The National Institutes of Health (NIH)ย estimates that up toย 23.5 million Americans suffer from autoimmune diseases.
+Of those sufferers, 75 percent are women.

 One autoimmune disease, celiac disease, affects 1 in 100 people worldwide, making it one of the most common autoimmune diseases in the world.

-Knowing the trigger (gluten) for one of the most common autoimmune disorders in the world may hold the key for researchers looking for answers to the triggers and drivers of autoimmunity.
+Knowing the trigger (gluten) for one of the most common autoimmune disorders in the world may help researchers one day figure out the triggers and drivers of autoimmunity.

-When your body’s immune system detects foreign invaders, such as viruses, bacteria, toxins, cancer cells, foreign objects, etc., it goes into attack mode by producing antibodies ordered to fight – and hopefully kill – those offending invaders.
-This is a very normal immune system response and why humans have been able to fight off infections, viruses and other pathogens over time.
+For example, the immune system may think it detects a foreign invader, such as a virus, bacteria, toxin, cancer cells, foreign object, etc., so it produces antibodies that attack – and hopefully kill – those perceived offending invaders.
+This is a normal immune system response and is why humans have been able to fight off infections, viruses, and other pathogens over time.

-However, in people with autoimmune disease, the immune system becomes confused and begins to attack healthy tissue vs. foreign invaders.
-Your immune system is unable to distinguish between healthy tissue and foreign invaders.
+However, in people with autoimmune diseases, the immune system becomes confused and begins to attack healthy tissue vs. foreign invaders.
 The reason for this confusion is unknown, and in all autoimmune diseases, except for celiac disease, the trigger or driver for this immune system confusion is unknown.

 Today, there are more than 100 classified autoimmune diseases, including but not limited to: